dotchetter/commandintegrator/README.md

 The objects in the apihandle module which make use of the requests library among others, to make it super simple to interact with REST APIs.

 These are a few things that make CommandIntegrator what is is.

+## CommandIntegrator 1.2.5 update changelog

+**New**

+* `CommandParser	` Class, ready-to-use.
+See **example.py** in **/examples**

+  If you only need a default CommandParser without any overloaded methods, this class is for you!

+  You no longer need to inherit the FeatureCommandParserBase in order to create a command parser

+  for your Feature, just use the `CommandParser` object.

+* `Feature` Class, ready-to-use.
+See **example.py** in **/examples**

+* The `FeatureCommandParserBase` is no longer mandatory to inherit from.
+You can simply use the `CommandParser` object which is included in the package.

+* The `PronounLookupTable` class is no longer needed.
+It is present but changed to a **static** type which is accessed by the `CommandProcessor`.

+**Improvements**

+* `import CommandIntegrator` is now the only needed import to access everything within the package.
+By the use of the `__init__.py` file. `import CommandIntegrator as ci` will give you access to all classes and functions in the package from the `ci.` syntax

+* Language data is migrated to a new file called `language.json` which allows developers to easily increase the support for other languages

+* Code refactoring including module details, module name scheme according to PEP8

+* Pronoun strings removed from `PronounLookupTable` object and moved to `language.json`

+*  Create log entries manually using:
+   `@ci.logger.log(message, level = "debug"  / "info" / "error")`
+* Set log file location and name in `commandintegrator.settings`

+* Choose whether or not to **append** the log file (**false** evaluates to file overwrite each start)

+* `CommandProcessor` now accepts a single feature without being enclosed in Tuple.

+* Reduced processing time of commands

+* Reduced code needed to create a working assistant with command integration

+* `logger` function is rewritten as a class

+* You can now log manual entries by calling:

+   `ci.logger.log(message = "Derp", level = "debug" # "info" # "error")`

+* The decoration to use changed from `@logger` to `@ci.logger.loggedmethod`